 MPLS allows most data packets to be forwarded at Layer 2 -- the switching level -- of the Open Systems Interconnection (OSI) model, rather than having to be passed up to Layer 3 -- the routing level.
 For this reason, it is often informally described as operating at Layer 2.5.Content Continues Below

-MPLS was created in the late 1990s as a more efficient alternative to traditional IP routing, which requires each router to independently determine a packet's next hop by inspecting the packet's destination IP address before consulting its own routing table.
-This process consumes time and hardware resources, potentially resulting in degraded performance for real-time applications such as voice and video.
+MPLS was created in the late 1990s as a more efficient alternative to traditional Internet Protocol (IP) routing, which requires each router to independently determine a packet's next hop by inspecting the packet's destination IP address before consulting its own routing table.
+This process consumes time and hardware resources, potentially resulting in degraded performance for real-time applications, such as voice and video.

 Components of MPLS

 One of the defining features of MPLS is its use of labels -- the L in MPLS.
 Sandwiched between Layers 2 and 3, a label is a four-byte -- 32-bit -- identifier that conveys the packet's predetermined forwarding path in an MPLS network.
 Labels can also contain information related to quality of service (QoS), indicating a packet's priority level.

 - Bottom of stack: 1 bit

 The paths, which are called label-switched paths (LSPs), enable service providers to decide ahead of time the best way for certain types of traffic to flow within a private or public network.

 In an MPLS network, each packet gets labeled on entry into the service provider's network by the ingress router, also known as the label edge router (LER).
 This is also the router that decides the LSP the packet will take until it reaches its destination address.

 All the subsequent label-switching routers (LSRs) perform packet forwarding based only on those MPLS labels -- they never look as far as the IP header.
 Finally, the egress router removes the labels and forwards the original IP packet toward its final destination.